What you need to know about the TikTok ban in the U.S. as of January 20th, 2025:

 The pressure driving the ban stems from security and privacy concerns.
 There have been rumbles of a TikTok ban since 2020, but towards the end of 2022 state lawmakers started to take more decisive action.

-The list of banned states includes states such as Alabama, Georgia, Idaho, New Hampshire, North Dakota, Utah, Texas, Maryland, Montana, South Dakota, South Carolina, Nebraska, Iowa, Oklahoma, Tennessee, and Virginia, and this will only continue to grow.
+The list of banned states includes states such as Alabama, Georgia, Idaho, New Hampshire, North Dakota, Utah, Texas, Maryland, Montana, South Dakota, South Carolina, Nebraska, Iowa, Oklahoma, Tennessee, and Virginia — and could include the entire country.

 This flurry of action against TikTok has wide and varied impacts for DMOs.
 For some, the ban could mean that other state tourism agencies may need to delete their TikTok accounts to comply with state executive orders.

-What TikTok restrictions mean for state tourism marketing
+What TikTok restrictions and bans mean for tourism marketing

-In states where TikTok has been banned, tourism offices are cutting back on the time and budget invested in TikTok, if they haven’t already exited the platform.
+In locations where TikTok has been banned, tourism offices are cutting back on the time and budget invested in TikTok, if they haven’t already exited the platform.

 South Dakota deleted their account with 61,200 followers.
 Others are redirecting budgets.
 And for DMOs that don’t already have a channel, the ban seems like a strong deterrent to starting one.